danielsofran/JavaORM/README.md

 This is a light implementation of Django ORM in Java.
 The purpose is to drastically reduce the number of code lines written for the models and repositories of a DDD application.

+## Requirements

+1. Java 8 or higher
+2. Postgres 15 or higher

 ## Features
 1. Creates the database tables based on the Java classes annotated with ```@DBEntity```
 2. Drops the database tables specified